Israel and Hamas begin cease-fire, setting stage for release of some hostages and more aid to Gaza

 During the cease-fire, Gaza's ruling Hamas group pledged to free at least 50 of the about 240 hostages it and other militants took on Oct.
 7. Hamas said Israel would free 150 Palestinian prisoners.

-Both sides agreed release women and children first, starting Friday afternoon.
+Both sides agreed to release women and children first, in stages starting Friday.
 Israel said the deal calls for the truce to be extended an extra day for every additional 10 hostages freed.

+Early in the day, ambulances were seen arriving at the Hatzerim air base in southern Israel, preparing for the release.
+Those freed will then be taken to hospitals for assessment and treatment, Israeli officials said.

-The first hostages freed will be Israeli citizens, including some who have a second nationality, according to a Hamas official who spoke on condition of anonymity because he was not authorized to discuss the details with the media.
+Among the Israeli citizens to be freed some have a second nationality, according to a Hamas official who spoke on condition of anonymity because he was not authorized to discuss the details with the media.

-The official would not comment on media reports that Hamas had also agreed to release non-Israelis, including 23 Thai nationals.
-Thailand's foreign minister told reporters in Bangkok he had not been able to confirm the reports.

-The deal was reached in weeks of intense indirect negotiations, with Qatar, the United States and Egypt serving as mediators.

-The hope is that the “momentum” from it will lead to an “end to this violence,” Majed al-Ansari, a spokesman for Qatar's Foreign Ministry, told reporters.
+The hope is that "momentum" from the deal will lead to an "end to this violence," said Majed al-Ansari, a spokesman for the Foreign Ministry of Qatar, which served as a mediator along with the United States and Egypt.

-But hours before the deal came into effect, Israeli Defense Minister Yoav Gallant was quoted telling troops that their respite would be short and that the war would resume with intensity for at least two more months.
+But hours before it came into effect, Israeli Defense Minister Yoav Gallant was quoted telling troops that their respite would be short and that the war would resume with intensity for at least two more months.

 Prime Minister Benjamin Netanyahu has also vowed to continue the war to destroy Hamas’ military capabilities, end its 16-year rule in Gaza and return all the hostages.